 One of the greatest features of Divi has always been the number of useful modules that can be inserted into your custom page layouts.
 Now these Builder modules can be fully customized to match the rest of your website.

 With over 200 settings now available, each module is fully customizable.
-This covers details such as sizes, colours, loading and animation effects, and plenty more.
+This covers details such as sizes, colors, loading and animation effects, and more.

 More Control over Your Page Layouts

 To give your website more of a fluid and responsive look, Divi 2.4 sees the addition of more controls for setting the width, height, and spacing of the individual elements that make up your website.

 The 100% fluid grid will ensure your website will look its best, no matter what screen size it is being viewed on; pixel pushers will appreciate the ability to get the look and feel of their content just right, thanks to the new customizer controls.